Mach (kernel): New concepts

-Unix pipes offered a conceptual system that could be used to build arbitrarily complex solutions out of small interacting programs.
-Being smaller, these programs were easy to program and maintain, and had well defined interfaces that simplified programming and debugging.
-These qualities are even more valuable for device drivers, where small size and bug-free performance are extremely important.
-There was a strong desire to model the kernel itself on the same basis of small interacting programs.
+Unix pipes offered a conceptual system that could be used to build arbitrarily complex solutions out of small cooperating programs.
+These smaller programs were easier to develop and maintain, and had well-defined interfaces that simplified programming and debugging.
+These qualities are even more valuable for device drivers, where small size and bug-free performance was extremely important.
+There was a strong desire to model the kernel on the same basis of small cooperating programs.

 One of the first systems to use a pipe-like system underpinning the operating system was the Aleph kernel developed at the University of Rochester.
 This introduced the concept of ports, which were essentially a shared memory implementation.
-In Aleph, the kernel itself was reduced to providing access to the hardware, including memory and the ports, while conventional programs using the ports system implemented all behavior, from device drivers to user programs.
-This concept greatly reduced the size of the kernel, and allowed users to experiment with different drivers simply by loading them and connecting them together at runtime.
-This greatly eased the problems when developing new operating system code, which otherwise generally required the machine to be restarted.
-The general concept of a small kernel and external drivers became known as a microkernel.
+In Aleph, the kernel was reduced to providing access to the hardware, including memory and the ports, while conventional programs using the ports system implemented all behavior, from device drivers to user programs.
+This concept greatly reduced the size of the kernel, and permitted users to experiment with different drivers simply by loading them and connecting them together at runtime.
+This greatly eased the problems when developing new operating system code, which would otherwise require the machine to be restarted.
+The overall concept of a small kernel and external drivers became known as a microkernel.

 Aleph was implemented on Data General Eclipse minicomputers and was tightly bound to them.
-This machine was far from ideal, since it required memory to be copied between programs, which involved a considerable performance overhead.
+This machine was far from ideal, since it required memory to be copied between programs, which resulted in considerable performance overhead.
 It was also quite expensive.
 Nevertheless, Aleph proved that the basic system was sound, and went on to demonstrate computer clustering by copying the memory over an early Ethernet interface.